Home > Tours > Asia Tours > India & Sri Lanka Tours > Highlights of Northern India

 The capital of the state of Rajasthan, Jaipur was India's first planned city and is considered by many to be one of the finest planned cities anywhere, the usual Indian urban chaos being replaced by wide streets and formal gardens.
 This morning we will visit the once mighty Rajput capital of Amber (traditionally known as Amer) and its magnificent fortress.
 Lying at the mouth of a rocky mountain gorge, overlooking Maotha Lake, the fort is a stunning creation of white marble and red sandstone that contains a dazzling mix of Hindu and Muslim ornamentation, including the breathtaking mirrored halls of the Sheesh Mahal.
 It was from these towering walls that the Kachchawahas ruled over their kingdom for some 7 centuries, until its importance was eclipsed by nearby Jaipur.

 We will spend some time exploring the lavish and well-preserved City Palace.
 Here, we will find a fine collection of textiles, costumes and armoury.
 Later this afternoon, we will visit the extraordinary Jantar Mantar - a star-gazing observatory built by Jai Singh, the great Maharajah-astronomer.
-Stay: Mandawa Haveli (Premium) (B)

-In the early afternoon we drive to Pushkar, known for its camel trading fair which happens each year in November.
+In the afternoon, we will drive to Pushkar, known for its camel trading fair which happens each year in November.
 The town is also an attraction for many Hindus as its lake is believed to be the site where a lotus thrown by the creator god of Hinduism Brahma landed.
-On arrival we will take a short orientation tour around Pushkar lake and its waterside ghats (steps leading to a river or lake).
-Stay: Hotel Master Paradise (Simple) (B)

-As the day starts drawing to an end we hike up into the nearby hills to visit the Savitri temple for sunset.
-Dedicated to Brahma's first wife, the temple lies at the end of a long series of steps that run behind the Brahma Temple and from its lofty vantage point the views out across the lake and the surrounding dunes offer a breathtaking setting from which to watch the sun setting over the city.
-Stay: Hotel Master Paradise (Simple) (B)
+This morning as the sun begins to rise, we hike up into the nearby hills to visit the Savitri temple for sunrise.
+Dedicated to Brahma's first wife, the temple lies at the end of a long series of 957 steps that wind their way behind the Brahma Temple.
+While the climb is invigorating, there are stops along the way that allow us to catch our breath and take in the stunning surroundings.
+From its lofty vantage point, the views out across the lake and the surrounding dunes offer a breathtaking setting to watch the sun rising over the city.
+You will find a family of langur monkeys who call Savitri Temple their home.
+These photogenic creatures are entertaining to watch, but please be mindful not to feed them!

 We start early this morning as our drive to Ranthambore will take about five hours.
 On arrival, we check in to our accommodation before setting off for an afternoon game drive, where we hope to have an opportunity to view tigers in the wild.